 That's not the only special adaptation fish have.
 Since fish are constantly swimming, they need something to keep them from either floating to the top or sinking to the bottom.
 This organ is called the swim bladder, which can fill up or release air, allowing the fish to go up or down in the water.
 As a fish swims deeper, the pressure on its body increases.
 The swim bladder helps its body compensate for the pressure changes.

-Hearing and lateral line are two independent but related systems used by fish to help them "hear" underwater.
-The next time you visit a lake or stream, take time to watch the fish to see these amazing adaptations in action.
+Hearing and lateral lines are two independent but related systems used by fish to help them "hear" underwater.
+The next time you visit a lake or stream, take time to watch the fish and see these amazing adaptations in action.